Wiazeph/Wiazeph/README.md

 ### About me:

 Hi, I'm Emre, I'm 21 years old.
+I live in Ankara/Turkey.
+I'm a person working to be an experienced developer in the Front-End world.
 In the last years of secondary school, my interest in the world of informatics started.
 I've been learning since then.
-I'm a person working to be an experienced developer in the Front-End world.
 In this profession, I'm open to learning and improving myself.
 I want to do the job I love and I'm working to become a "Front-End Developer".

 I'm an open person to work, learn and improve myself in [Ankara](https://goo.gl/maps/cadu4sCBbzi4B6F98).